nhthieu/nhthieu.github.io/src/content/blog/deploy.md

         uses: actions/deploy-pages@v2 # change the version to v2
 ```

-The remaining steps are just the same as the Astro documentation:
+The remaining steps are fairly simple:

-1. Rename my repo to `<username>.github.io`
+1. Rename the repo to `<username>.github.io`
 2. Modify `astro.config.mjs`:

 ```js